بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 2 “KNOW, O FRIEND, that one receiving Allah’s help can proceed from the outward (dhâhir) to the haqiqah without joining a barzakh of tarîqah.
 I have seen in the Qur’an one way leading directly to haqiqah without any tarîqah, and another way leading to the attainment of desired ‘ilms without studying instrumental ‘ilms (Like grammar, syntax, logic, linguistics…) The all-embracing Rahmah is expected to grant the children of the present time—a time flowing too fast—a short, yet safe, way.”
 Al-Mathnawi al-Nuri (295)

-9 (There is nothing whatever like unto Him, and He hears and sees [all things])
+9 (There is nothing like Him, for He is Samî’ and Basîr.)

-10 (And His is the highest similitude in the samâwât and the earth, and He is ‘Azîz, Hakîm)
+10 (To Him belong the most elevated attributes in the samâwât and the earth, for He is ‘Azîz and Hakîm.)

-12 Forged and insubstantial stories, beliefs and knowledge of Judaism
+13 (Forged and insubstantial stories, beliefs and knowledge of Judaism.)